vacp2p/vac.dev/research/2022-11-09-waku-for-all-decentralize-applications.md

 messaging needs.
 It enables secure, censorship-resistant, privacy-preserving, spam-protected communication for its user.
 It is designed to run on any device, from mobile to the cloud.

 <!-- TODO: more about Waku Readiness -->

-This involves research efforts in various domains: conversational security, protocol incentivization, zero-knowledge, etc.
+This involved research efforts in various domains: conversational security, protocol incentivization, zero-knowledge, etc.

-Waku involves several novel technologies.
+Waku uses novel technologies.
 Hence, we knew that early dogfooding of Waku was necessary.
 Even if research was still _in progress_ [[1]](#footnote1).
 Thus, as soon as Waku protocols and software were usable, we started to push for the adoption of Waku.
 This started back in 2021.